Agent Runtime

 - Unavailable or unregistered skills raise explicit errors during selection.

-- Subsystems surface their own validation or timeout errors (for example, DBTable validation or interactive module loading failures).
+- Subsystems surface their own validation or timeout errors (for example, DBTable validation failures).